Distributions, Section 19 Notices, and Tax Reinvestment

 • Reinvestment increases cost basis.
 Each reinvestment adds shares at a specific NAV and establishes its own holding period.
 When the shareholder eventually sells, the basis reflects all reinvestments.

-• Reinvestment at NAV is possible because Rule 22d-2 exempts separate accounts from Section 22(d).
+• Reinvestment at NAV is possible because of the reinvestment exemption from uniform pricing.
 Without the exemption, reinvesting a dividend would trigger the uniform POP requirement and a new sales charge.

 What are the stages of the fund distribution lifecycle?